wesleydv/node-unipi-neuron/README.md

 ### Compatibility

-Neuron can run on all types of Neuron devices (e.g. S103, L203 ...)
+UniPi-Neuron can run on all types of Neuron devices (e.g. S103, L203 ...)
 and connected to any number of extension modules (e.g. xS10, xS40 ...)

 **The current implementation is limited to digital inputs and digital outputs/relays.**